datalocaltmp/datalocaltmp.github.io/assets/presentations/bsides-mtl/bsides-mtl.md

 # Content

 * Traditional debugging/reverse engineering
-    * Examining Quest 2 binaries with LLDB + Voltron
+    * Tracking execution with GDB

 * Why generate visualizations
     * A picture is worth ...

 * Generating Visualizations Pt.1
-    * Visualizing the execution of Android applications
+    * Standard tooling for generating visualizations
     * Example: Facebook Messenger Native Library

 * Generating Visualizations Pt.2
     * What if you're not reversing an app or you don't have root?
     * Example: Meta Quest 2 Binaries
+    * Showcasing my frida-cov tool available on [github](https://github.com/datalocaltmp/frida-cov)

 ---